Andrew Flintoff: 2007–09: Injuries, comeback and retirement

 Flintoff was back in action for Lancashire early in the 2008 season, but a side strain ruled him out of contention for the home series against New Zealand.
 After again returning to action in county cricket he was recalled to the England squad for the second Test against South Africa, where he missed the last 17 Tests prior.
 He took his 200th Test wicket in the Third Test, trapping Neil McKenzie lbw for 72.
 Flintoff bowled consistently against the South Africans, but South African coach Mickey Arthur felt that he was too defensive.
 His batting also began to show promise as he consistently made starts, before being moved back up to bat at six when Kevin Pietersen took over as captain.
 In the following one day series, Flintoff was an important player for England, leading Pietersen to describe him as "a superstar".
 Flintoff scored 78 in both the first and the third matches – he was not required to bat in the second – as well as 31 not out off 12 balls in the fourth, whilst taking three wickets in the same match.
 This led many pundits to speculate that Flintoff might just be back to his best.
 He won Man of the Series in the ODI home series against South Africa, where England won four-nil: the last match was washed out.
 He was both the top run-scorer and the top wicket-taker of that series.
 Still, though, his want of consistency frustrated the pundits.
-"Flintoff," wrote lPeter Roebuck some time later, "is a fine cricketer who has never quite worked out how he takes wickets or scores runs.
+"Flintoff," wrote Peter Roebuck some time later, "is a fine cricketer who has never quite worked out how he takes wickets or scores runs.
 Torn between hitting and playing, pounding and probing, he has performed below his highest capabilities."

 On England's tour of India, Flintoff started the series well.
 In the first warm-up match against the Mumbai Cricket Association, he scored exactly 100.
 It was his first century for England since the Fourth Test of the 2005 Ashes.
 His batting did not follow with similar successes in India and the West Indies, but his bowling remained strong, with a dozen wickets in the Caribbean at under 30 apiece, followed by a hat-trick in the final ODI series, becoming only the third English bowler ever to do so.